togarashimayo/togarashimayo.github.io/content/recipes/salmon-meuniere.md

 In a mason jar, add oil, acid, and either the maple syrup or honey.
 Shake until mixed, and use the dressing in your salad greens.

 ## Notes
 * The original BOTW recipe mentions goat butter.
-I wouldn’t recommend using goat butter, as the butter‘s gaminess amplifies the fish‘s fishiness and detract from the rest of the dish.
+While game-accurate, I wouldn’t recommend using goat butter.
+The butter‘s gaminess amplifies the fish‘s fishiness and detract from the rest of the dish.